 “The Gods!” the Count said and held up a menacing finger.
 “Every year it’s the same story with you.
 Of course I read your messages.
 Your expenses are nearly those of a count, I mean this is a border town, after all.
 Your guard is the very best, almost as good as mine.
 And you are almost as old as I am.
 And yet, you just can’t comprehend that a chicken isn’t placed on the altar to eat, but for the blood that is let out of it.”

 “I’ll give you as many chickens as you need,” the baron said dismissively.

 “Just listen to that.
 He’ll give us chickens!” the Count sighed.
-“Oh, very well.
+“Oh very well.
 I wouldn’t be me if I didn’t come prepared for your squabbles.
 I brought meat for the sacrifice.
 No need for your help.
 Consider it a gift from the Primate of the Temple of Divine Wrath himself.
 Let’s go disembowel a dozen or so little people and then we can get back to lunch.
 Our cook—your cook—is making us a truly amazing pot roast.
 And tomorrow it’s back on the road.
-Where to next I can’t tell you as yet.
-Harvest time is starting.
-But this year it’s going to be different.
-A special harvest.”
+Harvest time is starting, same as every year.”

 “What do you mean, a dozen or so?” the baron asked in astonishment.
 “A couple have always been enough!
 And where did you get so much scum to execute?”